University of Minnesota

 Correcting problems with writing files

-Arc.xla uses DDE, an abbreviation for direct data exchange, to write a temporary file to the directory c:\windows\temp.
-Using recent versions of Windows, not all users have permission to write to this directory, and so you might get an error message.
-Your only recourse is to modify the code for Arc.xla: With the add-in installed and enabled, start Excel, press Alt-F11, and locate the module "ArcExportCode" under Arc.xla.
+Arc.xla uses DDE, an abbreviation for direct data exchange, to write a temporary file to the directory C:\TEMP.
+Make sure that this directory exists on this system and that you can write to it..
+If you cannot write to this directory or otherwise want to use a different temporary directory, you may modify the code for Arc.xla as follows: With the add-in installed and enabled, start Excel, press Alt-F11, and locate the module "ArcExportCode" under Arc.xla.
 Near the beginning of that code are two lines that look like this:

-Const ArcTempFile As String = "c:\windows\temp\arc_temp.lsp"
+Const ArcTempFile As String = "c:\temp\arc_temp.lsp"

-Const ArcTempLisp As String = "c:\\windows\\temp\\arc_temp.lsp"
+Const ArcTempLisp As String = "c:\\temp\\arc_temp.lsp"

 These define the location of the temporary file.
-Modify these lines to point to a file that you can write in, probably in your ``My documents'' directory, and then do File/Save to save the changes.
+Modify these lines to point to a file that you can write in, possibly in your ``My Documents'' directory, and then do File/Save to save the changes.
 The two lines must give the same path and file name, one of them with "\"s, and the other with "\\"s between directory elements.

 Arc.xla was written by Russell V. Lenth of the Department of Statistics & Actuarial Science, The University of Iowa.
 Here is his Web page.